The General Practice Staff Survey (GPSS) is now open. Below further information can be found regarding the GPSS, that may be of use.

 Key points on Confidentiality and the GPSS

-- DPIA – A Data Protection Impact Assessment (DPIA) has established the information governance risk for the use of personal data as low.
+A Data Protection Impact Assessment (DPIA) has established the information governance risk for the use of personal data as low.
 The survey provider, Picker, is a trusted research institute regularly appointed to conduct the NHS Staff Survey.
 Picker has robust data privacy and protection processes in place to securely process data on behalf of participating sites.
 Individual responses will be held by Picker and available only to Picker analysts, with reporting restricted to meet confidentiality requirements.

-- Staff list data will be securely stored –
+Staff list data will be securely stored.

-- The legal basis to allow ICBs to collate staff lists for the purposes of engagement such as staff surveys falls under article 6e of GDPR.
+The staff lists will be collated and stored in accordance with the UK GDPR and the Data Protection Act 2018 and follow the principles of the NHS Confidentiality Code of Practice.
+The legal basis to allow ICBs to collate staff lists for the purposes of engagement such as staff surveys falls under article 6e of GDPR.
 The staff list information is collected ‘for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller’.

-- Staff list data will be securely stored, password protected, and the password shared with Picker via a separate secure email.
+Staff list data will be securely stored, password protected, and the password shared with Picker via a separate secure email.
 All staff list data will be saved in a restricted folder on Picker’s secure network and will only be accessible by the researchers working on this pilot.
 Under no circumstances will staff list data be shared with third parties.

-- Survey response confidentiality – The survey responses are kept confidential and anonymous, in accordance with the UK GDPR and Data Protection Act 2018.
+The survey responses are kept confidential and anonymous, in accordance with the UK GDPR and Data Protection Act 2018.
 Unique reference numbers will separate the link between individual and survey response.
 These numbers will support Picker to track completion rates and send reminders to complete the survey.
-Staff survey responses will be returned directly to Picker and held by Picker alone in password-protected files.
-These are only accessible to a small number of analysts working on this pilot and will not include details of name of staff who completed the survey.
-NHSE, ICBs, PCNs, Federations and General Practices will not have access to the completed questionnaires, or any personal data linked to the survey.

-- Confidentiality within survey reporting – Reports will not be provided where anonymity could be compromised.
+Reports will not be provided where anonymity could be compromised.
 Picker will identify the minimum number of responses before suppression is applied to ensure anonymity is protected.